Liz Sanfilippo

 3. Is it helping?
 Is it true?
 What if it isn’t true?
 Would someone else disagree with you if you spoke the voice out loud?

 4. Allow it to be present.
 The goal isn’t to have a silent inner voice.
 This is a protective part of you.
 It’s natural.
-Your body’s job is to protect and serve.
-Go through Steps 1-3, and then say ok.
-I hear you.
+Your body’s job is to protect you.
+Go through Steps 1-3, and then say ok, I hear you.

 5. Don’t let it run the show.
 Your inner critic is there, but it’s the passenger, not the driver.
 Simply acknowledging it, noticing it, and allowing it to be present will help you be in charge of your next step.
 Permission can be freeing by allowing the headspace for all the other emotions you’re capable of outside of worry.

 How can you apply the Five Steps?
-An example.
+Here’s an example.

 You know exercise will benefit your mood and lower your blood pressure, so your goal is increasing cardio.
 You have this wild idea to train for a 5K, so with the enthusiasm of someone who’s set out to be the fitness queen you know you can be (and to hold yourself accountable), you sign up for the 5K.